EdNekebno/tinydaw/README.md

 There is basic compression in the .mzk files that makes them a lot smaller.
 They could be smaller still but the compression is super compatible with run length encoding.
 If you make an sqfs file, it's a good idea to use the `-comp x` flag

 The License is MIT, so you don't need to worry about including things in your games.
+You don't not need to include the license file in your cartridges.